-Jessica Flint is a New York-based freelance writer and editor who has held staff positions at Vanity Fair, Bloomberg Businessweek, Marie Claire, and Departures.
+Jessica Flint is a San Francisco-based freelance writer and editor who has held staff positions at Vanity Fair, Bloomberg Businessweek, Marie Claire, and Departures.
 Contact: jessicaflint at gmail.com.

 Jessica grew up in Minneapolis, Minnesota, and graduated from Miami University, in Ohio.
 Her first job out of college, in 2004, was at Vanity Fair, where she was an editorial assistant; she worked at the magazine for more than six years, and was promoted to roles as an editorial associate and associate online editor.